Published: May 4, 2020 | Updated: July 28, 2020 | Posted by: Venus Zoleta | Personal Loan

 If you don’t have proof of a stable income, you have a slim chance of getting approved.
 Worse, you can get downright rejected for a loan.
 Even though you’re earning more than an average employee, lenders will still see you as a credit risk because of the usual unpredictability of freelance income—unless you have documents to prove otherwise.

 However, don’t let your self-employment status stop you from borrowing money to cover your financial needs.
 It takes some effort and patience.
-But you can definitely improve your chance of getting approved for a loan with the following tips.
+But you can definitely improve your chance of getting approved for a freelancer loan with the following tips.

-To get a loan in the future, one of your must-dos as a freelancer is to register as a professional or business with the Bureau of Internal Revenue (BIR).
+To get a loan in the future, one of your must-dos as a self-employed or freelancer is to register as a professional or business with the Bureau of Internal Revenue (BIR).
 Once you’re a registered taxpayer, you can start filing your ITR.

-Running a small business on top of your freelance gigs?
+Are you a self-employed running a small business on top of your freelance gigs?
 You need to register with the Department of Trade and Industry (DTI) and secure business permits from different government offices.

-Your business registration papers will help boost your chance of approval for a loan for freelancers.
+Your business registration papers will help boost your chance of fast approval for a loan for freelancers.
 These documents prove you have other sources of income aside from freelancing.

 A credit score is what lenders use to evaluate loan applicants.
-By looking at a prospective borrower’s payment history, a lender will have an idea on that person’s capacity to pay back a loan.
+By looking at a prospective borrower’s payment history, a lender will have an idea of that person’s capacity to pay back a loan.